moveeleven-data/ledgerline/docs/testing_strategy.md

 - **Business-rule guards**
   Additional QueryPairs enforce non-negotiable rules like “no negative usage.”
 These are written so that any violating rows show up directly in the QuerySurge result grid for quick inspection.

-The suite is wired **inline with the pipeline**: a script runs `dbt run` and `dbt test` and then automatically triggers `Ledgerline_Smoke_Suite` via the QuerySurge CLI.
-This keeps external validation tied to the same cadence as model changes instead of being a separate, ad-hoc activity.
+In practice I exercise this suite via a small script that runs `dbt run` and `dbt test` and then triggers `Ledgerline_Smoke_Suite` through the QuerySurge CLI.
+That keeps external validation close to the dbt pipeline today, and it’s the same pattern I would use to plug QuerySurge into a team’s orchestrator or CI/CD system in a production setting.

-To make results observable over time, each run writes a simple record into a `DQ_EVENTS` table in Snowflake (timestamp, check name, status, optional details).
-This turns data-quality outcomes into first-class data, so it’s easy to see when checks started failing or which ones are noisy.

-Finally, Ledgerline includes an early **metadata-driven mapping check**: a small mapping table describes how a staging field (e.g. `units_used` in `stg_atlas_meter_usage_daily`) should roll into the mart (`FACT_USAGE`), and a dbt model uses that metadata to compare source and target aggregates.
-This is a first step toward automated mapping validation, complementing the hand-written QueryPairs and dbt tests.

 ![QuerySurge smoke suite passing](assets/querysurge_v2.jpg)